Ballance Farm Environment Awards

 Through feedback and profiling winners, the awards encourage other farmers to be more proactive on their resource management by providing them with role models and practical ideas for sustainable land management.

-Supreme Award 2016 Winners, Dennis and Rachelle O'Callaghan.
+Supreme Award 2018 Winners, Craig and Greta Harman.

 Previous Supreme Award winners and recipients of our Water Quality Enhancement Award include: